 Treatment and Management

-The main way to treat hemochromatosis is to lower the body’s too much iron.
+The Treatment options for hemochromatosis is to lower the body’s too much iron.
 This is usually done through phlebotomy, which is like bloodletting.
 It means taking out a bit of blood regularly.
 This lowers the iron in the body.
 Changing your diet is also key.
 It’s important to eat less food high in iron.
 Sometimes, the doctor might also give you medicines.
 These drugs help get rid of the extra iron.

 Phlebotomy (Blood Removal)